SahilPrabhu/Sudoku-Backtracker/README.md

 # Sudoku Backtracker
-This is a sudoku solver that uses backtracking algorithm to reach the correct solution.In a standard Sudoku puzzle (9x9 grid), there are 81 variables/tiles in total.
+This is a sudoku solver that uses backtracking algorithm to reach the correct solution.
+In a standard Sudoku puzzle (9x9 grid), there are 81 variables/tiles in total.
 Each variable is named by its row and its column, and must be assigned a value from 1 to 9, subject to the constraint that no two cells in the same row, column, or box may contain the same value.
 The initial configuration of sudoku is a